NixOS/nixos-hardware/README.md

 ## How to contribute a new device profile

 1. Add your device profile expression in the appropriate directory
-2. Link it in the table in README.md
+2. Link it in the table in README.md and in flake.nix
 3. Run ./tests/run.py to test it.
 The test script script will parse all the profiles from the README.md